napalm-automation/napalm-automation.github.io/_posts/2017/2017-09-06-napalm-logs-released.md

 ## Conclusion

-Every network tend to produce millions of syslog messages per hour.
+All networks tend to produce millions of syslog messages per hour.
 We believe that it's vital to consider this information and act according to the business requirements.
 At times, the syslog messages can be critical for your infrastructure: applying automatic configurating changes when, for example, a BGP neighbor is